carwow/umbra/README.md

 | error_handler | `Umbra::SupressErrorHandler` / `proc { nil }` | Must respond to `call`.
 Called on exception, is always passed the exception as first argument, *may* be passed rack environment and response. |
 | redis_options | `{}` | Hash of options passed to `Redis` client.
 See [`Redis::Client` docs](https://www.rubydoc.info/gems/redis/Redis/Client) |
 | logger | `Logger.new(STDOUT)` | The logger to be used. |

+## Shadower

+You can build the executable or download the latest version from the latest releases page.

+To build from source you can run `go build .`

+The following flags are available:

+    -buffer int
+    	  request buffer size (default 25)
+    -redis string
+        redis connection string (default "redis://localhost:6379")
+    -replication float
+        number of times to replicate requests (default 1) -timeout duration
+        http client timeout duration (default 5s)
+    -workers int
+        number of concurrent workers (default 100)

 ## Contributing